Watering hole attack: 2013 Havex ICS software supply chain attack

 Havex was discovered in 2013 and is one of five known Industrial Control System (ICS) tailored malware developed in the past decade.
 Energetic Bear began utilizing Havex in a widespread espionage campaign targeting energy, aviation, pharmaceutical, defense, and petrochemical sectors.
 The campaign targeted victims primarily in the United States and Europe.
 Havex exploited supply chain and watering-hole attacks on ICS vendor software in addition to spear phishing campaigns to gain access to victim systems.

 2013 US Department of Labor

-In mid-early 2013, attackers used the United States Department of Labor website to disseminate an exploit that gathered information on users that visited the website.
+In mid-2013, attackers used the United States Department of Labor website to disseminate an exploit that gathered information on users that visited the website.
 This attack specifically targeted users visiting pages with nuclear-related content.

 2015 Operation Pacifier

-In Operation Pacifier the U.S. government seized a Tor (network) website and installed a malware based "Network Investigative Technique" (NIT) to hack into the web browsers of users accessing the site, thereby revealing their identities.
+In Operation Pacifier the U.S. government seized a Tor website and installed a malware based NIT to hack into the web browsers of users accessing the site, thereby revealing their identities.
 The operation led to the arrest of 956 site users and five prison sentences.